Alphonse Mingana

-Alphonse Mingana (ܐܠܦܘܢܨ ܡܢܓܢܐ), born Hurmiz Mingana (ܗܪܡܙ ܡܢܓܢܐ; 1878 – 5 December 1937), was an Assyrian theologian, historian, Syriacist, orientalist and a former priest who is best known for collecting and preserving the Mingana Collection, a collection of ancient Middle Eastern manuscripts at Birmingham.
+Alphonse Mingana (ܐܠܦܘܢܨ ܡܢܓܢܐ), born Hurmiz Mingana (ܗܪܡܙ ܡܢܓܢܐ; 1878 – 5 December 1937), was an Assyrian historian, Syriacist, and orientalist and who is best known for collecting and preserving the Mingana Collection, a collection of ancient Middle Eastern manuscripts at Birmingham.

 Life

 Background and arrival in England

 Mingana was born at Sharanesh, a village near Zakho (present-day Kurdistan, Iraq), to Paolus and Maryam Nano.
 He had seven siblings.
 Like the majority of Assyrians in the Zakho region, his family belonged to the Chaldean Catholic Church.

 In 1913, Mingana came to England at the invitation of J. Rendel Harris, Director of Studies at Woodbrooke Quaker Study Centre, a Quaker Settlement at Selly Oak in Birmingham.
 Mingana remained at Woodbrooke for two years where he met his future wife, Emma Sophie Floor, a Norwegian student.
 The couple were married in 1915.
 In the same year Mingana was appointed to the staff of the John Rylands Library in Manchester to catalogue the Library's collection of Arabic manuscripts.
 He would live in Manchester until 1932, during which time his two children, John and Marie, would be born.